nicowinkel/Siena3D/README.md

 well below the width of the point spread function.

 Siena3D was originally developed to analyse the extended emission line region (EELR) in unobscured AGN obtained with ESO VLT/MUSE.
-However, the method may also be applied to other science cases where emission line spectra are traced in 3D cubes obtained with other IFS instruments.
+However, the method may also be applied to other science cases or IFU data that were aquired with other instruments.

 ## Installation
 The easiest way to install is to first create a dedicated conda environment prior to the installation: